StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/3) T-Test.md

  You want to know if there is there a statistically significant difference in maternal health outcomes between Black women and women of other racial/ethnic backgrounds.
  You can test the difference between racial/ethnic backgrounds using a t-test.

-Null Hypothesis (H0): There is no significant difference in maternal health outcomes between Black women and women of other racial/ethnic backgrounds. <br>
+Null Hypothesis (H0): There is no significant difference in maternal health outcomes between Black/African American women and Caucasian women. <br>
-Alternative Hypothesis (H1): There is a significant difference in maternal health outcomes between Black women and women of other racial/ethnic backgrounds.
+Alternative Hypothesis (H1): There is a significant difference in maternal health outcomes between Black/African American women and Caucasian women.

 # When should you use a T-Test?